Skip to Main Content

 You may wish to bring up points of contact between your CORE 100 classes and the discussions students will have in their Goa sections.

-Week 1: Set up for Success.
+Week 1: Welcome to GOA.
 Students will learn about the resources and services available here on campus, including academic advising, career advising, success coaches, financial aid, health & wellness, etc.

-Week 3: Personal Wellness.
+Week 2: Personal Wellbeing.
 Students learn strategies and resources for maintaining and restoring balance between physical, financial, intellectual, emotional, social, community, purpose and spiritual pillars.
 This includes a list of on-campus resources.

 Questions?

-Please contact the Director of FYS, Niamh J. O'Leary, with any questions or suggestions.
+Please contact the Director of FYS, Randy Browne, with any questions or suggestions.

 Getting Started